Ulta Beauty (NASDAQ:ULTA) Releases FY 2021 Earnings Guidance

-ULTA has been the topic of a number of recent analyst reports.
-Credit Suisse Group raised their price target on shares of Ulta Beauty from $415.00 to $455.00 and gave the company an outperform rating in a report on Friday.
-Wells Fargo & Company cut shares of Ulta Beauty from an overweight rating to an equal weight rating and lowered their price target for the company from $430.00 to $425.00 in a report on Friday, August 27th.
-Zacks Investment Research cut shares of Ulta Beauty from a strong-buy rating to a hold rating and set a $390.00 price target on the stock. in a report on Tuesday, October 26th.
-DA Davidson raised their price target on shares of Ulta Beauty from $376.00 to $445.00 and gave the company a buy rating in a report on Thursday, August 26th.
-Finally, Stifel Nicolaus raised their price target on shares of Ulta Beauty from $400.00 to $435.00 and gave the company a positive rating in a report on Friday.
-Nine investment analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $434.00.
+Several brokerages recently commented on ULTA.
+Telsey Advisory Group raised their price objective on shares of Ulta Beauty from $415.00 to $475.00 and gave the company an outperform rating in a research note on Thursday, August 26th.
+Evercore ISI raised their price objective on shares of Ulta Beauty from $475.00 to $500.00 and gave the company an outperform rating in a research note on Friday, December 3rd.
+BMO Capital Markets raised their price objective on shares of Ulta Beauty from $345.00 to $365.00 and gave the company a market perform rating in a research note on Friday, December 3rd.
+They noted that the move was a valuation call.
+Cleveland Research upgraded shares of Ulta Beauty from a neutral rating to a buy rating in a research note on Friday, October 8th.
+Finally, Bank of America raised their price objective on shares of Ulta Beauty from $400.00 to $450.00 and gave the company a neutral rating in a research note on Friday, December 3rd.
+Ten research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Ulta Beauty presently has an average rating of Buy and a consensus price target of $440.42.

-In other news, insider Jeffrey J. Childs sold 8,699 shares of the business’s stock in a transaction dated Wednesday, September 22nd.
-The shares were sold at an average price of $370.14, for a total transaction of $3,219,847.86.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Insiders own 3.10% of the company’s stock.
+In other Ulta Beauty news, insider Jeffrey J. Childs sold 8,699 shares of the stock in a transaction on Wednesday, September 22nd.
+The stock was sold at an average price of $370.14, for a total transaction of $3,219,847.86.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+3.10% of the stock is owned by company insiders.

 Ulta Beauty Company Profile